Ethiopian Empire: Italian invasion and World War II

-On 10 June 1940, Italy declared war on the United Kingdom and France, as France was in the process of being conquered by Nazi Germany at the time and Benito Mussolini wished to expand Italy's colonial holdings.
+On 10 June 1940, Italy declared war on the United Kingdom and France, as the latter was in the process of being conquered by German forces at the time, and Benito Mussolini wished to expand Italy's colonial holdings.
 The Italian conquest of British Somaliland in August 1940 was successful, but the war turned against Italy afterward.
-Haile Selassie returned to Ethiopia from England to help rally the resistance.
-The British began their own invasion in January 1941 with the help of Ethiopian freedom fighters, and the last organized Italian resistance in Italian East Africa surrendered in November 1941, ending Italian rule.
+The British accompanied Haile Selassie to Sudan and helped him organise his army within seven months, finally launching a military campaign in January 1941, which returned him to the throne on May 5 of the same year.